-If I’m told I’m high risk, what happens next?
+If I'm told my chance is high, what happens next?

 If you don't have NIPT, or if the NIPT result is positive, you are likely to be offered either amniocentesis or CVS – both of which are called 'diagnostic' tests because the results are so accurate (99%) that, if it's positive for Down's, Edwards' or Patau's, doctors will view it as a diagnosis.
 Both amniocentesis and CVS carry with them a small risk of miscarriage, so you'll have the difficult task of weighing up if it's worth taking that small risk to find out for (almost completely) sure.

 Just be reassured that there will be lots of advice and support offered to you along the way.
 And you may find it helpful to express your feelings on our Chat forum.